Cohomology on the centric orbit category of a fusion system: Background results

 For each pair of subgroups $P,Q \leq S$, $\Inn(Q)$ acts on $\Hom_\F(P,Q)$ by left composition.
 The orbit category $\O(\F)$ of $\F$ is the category with the same objects as $\F$ and with morphism sets

 the orbits under this action.
-If $\X$ is a collection of subgroups of $S$ which is closed under $\F$-conjugacy and also closed under passing to overgroups in $S$, then $\X$ denotes the full subcategory of $\F$ with object set $\X$, and $\O(\X)$ its orbit category.
-Other than the full orbit category itself, we will only need to work with the centric orbit category, i.e. the case $\X = \F^c$.
+If $\X$ is a collection of subgroups of $S$ which is closed under $\F$-conjugacy and also closed under passing to overgroups in $S$, then we abuse notation by using $\X$ also for the full subcategory of $\F$ with object set $\X$, and we write $\O(\X)$ for the corresponding orbit category.
+Other than the full orbit category itself, we will only need to work with the centric orbit category, the case $\X = \F^c$.